IBM/BlockchainSmartContractTrading-CompositeJourney/README.md

 # Bidding Platform

-This is an interactive, distributed, product auction demo.
-List assets for sale (setting a reserve price), and watch as assets that have met their reserve price are automatically transferred to the highest bidder at the end of the auction.
+This is a continuation of [Composer Network Setup journey](https://github.com/IBM/BlockchainNetwork-CompositeJourney#build-your-first-hyperledger-network).
+In this journey, we create an interactive, distributed, product auction demo network.
+We list assets for sale (setting a reserve price), and watch as assets that have met their reserve price are automatically transferred to the highest bidder at the end of the auction.

 This business network defines: